Form: A climbing vine.

 Leaves: Green, paired leaflets, lance-shaped, glossy, smooth edges.

-Stems: No thorns, climbs with tendrils, needs support.
+Stems: No thorns, woody, climbs with tendrils, needs a trellis or fence for support.

 Wildlife: Attracts hummingbirds, butterflies, bees.

-Toxic / Danger: Seed is poisonous if ingested.
+Toxic / Danger: The seed is poisonous if ingested.

 Origin: Argentina and southern Brazil.

 USDA hardiness zones: 8-11.
 This plant can die back in very low temperatures but will recover

 from its roots.
 The roots are hardy to 10°F.